Lacewing Bulletins, Chrysoperla (=Chrysopa) and Ceraeochrysa

 Notes on Release of Hatching Lacewing Eggs from Plastic Squeeze Bottles

 Cartons of lacewing eggs (50,000 to 200,000 per carton) are usually mixed "with food" (frozen moth egg diet) unless customer wants "straight eggs--no food".
-Cartons can be marked by collection date as well as species if requested.
+Cartons can be marked by collection date if requested.
 Older eggs may hatch a little faster.
 Cartons are packed in cardboard box and shipped second day service if customer wants eggs developing in transit, or in an ice chest with warm or cold packs and shipped by overnight service if weather is extremely cold or hot.
 Open cardboard or foam box same day to let air circulate around the cartons.
-Inspect at least a random sample of cartons to become familiar with appearance of eggs before and during incubation period.
+Inspect at least a random sample of cartons to become familiar with appearance of eggs before and during incubation period.Timing of hatch is 2-5 days, but hard to predict unless temperature is controlled.
+We start incubating on arrival at 85º F; relative humidity should be above 35% RH if possible.
+Do not refrigerate eggs unless they were shipped very cold.
+You can hold them cooler, down to 60’ F to slow them down.
+You can manage the holding temperature of different cartons to stagger the hatch by 12-24 hours if desired.

 Plastic squeeze bottles can be used to distribute hatching larvae along with predatory mites if desired for simultaneous release.
 A pint-size bottle can hold 1,000 mites and 5,000 - 10,000 lacewing per bottle for roughly 1/2 to 1 acre.
 Mixing When lacewing are between 25-50% hatching, mix the desired per-acre release amount gently in a cement mixer and fill the bottles using a funnel.
 Spoon roughly 1 ml hatching eggs or 2 mI if food was added (1/8-1/4 tsp or 5,000 eggs) per 250 ml corn grit or bran (2 cups or enough for one bottle).
 For 80 bottles of 5,000 eggs per bottle, mix 80 ml of hatching eggs (400,000 eggs) gently in 10 gallons of grit or bran.
-Corn cob grit can be ordered from Milihorn Chemical and Supply, Maywood, CA, TEL: 213-771-8301.
+Corn cob grit can be ordered from Milihorn Chemical and Supply, Maywood, CA, 323-771-8301.

 Calibrating bottles: Tips of bottles usually need to be trimmed slightly with a sharp knife so that grit or bran flows easily.
 Depending on the size of the opening, pint bottles hold approximately 300-500 puffs per bottle.
 Therefore, if you have 500 vines per acre, you would do 1 small puff per vine to finish a bottle 5,000 on one acre of edges and 1 puff per every 3-5 vines for the middles.
 It better to walk every other row releasing some in every row.